apache/geode/Troubleshooting-Native-Memory.md

 * configuring too low of a maximum for user processes

 ## Determination
+A native memory issue will manifest in the GemFire log file as an **OutOfMemoryError** with the message *'unable to create new native thread'* thrown either by a GemFire thread or an application thread.
+The error must contain the *'unable to create new native thread'* message and not the *'Java heap space'* message (see [[Troubleshooting Heap]] for details on that issue).
+An example of the error is shown below.

+	[severe 2008/09/29 10:56:12.919 EDT <Message Dispatcher for 127.0.0.1:2879> tid=0x56f]
+	 Uncaught exception in thread <Message Dispatcher for 127.0.0.1:2879>
+	 Caused by: java.lang.OutOfMemoryError: unable to create new native thread at java.lang.Thread.start0(Native Method)
+	         at java.lang.Thread.start(Thread.java:597)

+###Free Memory
 One way to determine whether there is a native memory issue is to use an OS command such as *free* or *top* to see the available free memory.
-If the free memory looks ok, then use an OS command like *ulimit* to see the maximum user processes.
-###free
+####free
 The *free* command shows the amount of free and used memory on the machine.
 The *free* output below shows ~48GB total memory with ~11GB used and ~37GB free.

 	free -m